23rd International Workshop on Advanced Computing and Analysis Techniques in Physics Research

 You can sign up for general announcement notifications from acat-info@cern.ch by sending an email to acat-loc2025@cern.ch!
 This list is low traffic and will only get you ACAT conference announcements and general information (for this and future conferences in the ACAT series).

 Many people are working together to bring you this conference!
 The organization page has some details.
 David Britton is the chair of the International Advisory Committee.
-Jennifer Ngadiuba is the chair of the Scientific Program Committee.
-Gregor Kasieczka is the chair Local Organizing Committee.
+Jennifer Ngadiuba and Chiara Signorile-Signorile are the chair and co-chair of the Scientific Program Committee, respectively.
+Gregor Kasieczka is the chair of the Local Organizing Committee.